guildai/guildai/guild/tests/uat/run-with-missing-default-model.md

     >>> run("guild run train")
     guild: a model is required for this operation
-    Try 'guild operations' for a list of model-qualified operations
+    Try 'guild operations' for a list of operations
     <exit 1>